 This ID card is good for your entire university career at Columbus State University.
-Cards are made during the semester at the ID desk located in the game room of the Davidson Center (2nd floor).
+Cards are made during the semester at the ID desk located in University Hall.
 The first card is free, but there is a charge for any replacement cards.
 To report Cougar OneCard lost or stolen 24 hours a day, please sign on to www.CSUCougarOne.com If needed for library or meal-plan use, temporary cards will be issued at the CSU ID desk.
-If you have questions regarding your card, you may call Enrollment Services at (706) 568-2035.
+If you have questions regarding your card, you may call Enrollment Services at (706) 507-8800.